 Use a heavy duty, weatherproof power cord that matches your RV’s amperage requirements to hook up at your site.
 The RV Traveler’s Choice Power Cord comes with a choice of amperages and lengths, each with a built-in pull handle for easy, convenient and safe use.

 HOOK UP YOUR WATER SUPPLY

 Did you know that regular garden hoses contain a variety of toxins and contaminants, making them unsafe for drinking water use?
 That’s why you should always use a drinking water hose designed for RV applications, like one from RV Traveler’s Choice.
 We recommend you pair it with a water pressure regulator, which will protect your plumbing system against potentially extreme and damaging high pressures.

-Hook-up your sewer hose and add a sewer support to keep your hose up off the ground, it will maintain a proper slope to facilitate complete evacuation, preventing residue buildup.
+Hook-up your RV Traveler’s Choice Sewer Hose and add a sewer support to keep your hose up off the ground, it will maintain a proper slope to facilitate complete evacuation, preventing residue buildup.

 Extend your awning, grab your chairs, and create a comfortable outdoor living space and start enjoying everything the great doors has to offer!
 We have some cool outdoor living accessories you might want to check-out!